 The Funds reviews its credit guarantee contracts to assess whether an impairment loss should be recorded in profit or loss.
-In particular management's judgement is required in the estimation amount and timing of future cash flows when determining the impairment loss.
-These estimates are based on assumptions about a number of factors.
+Management's judgement is required in the estimation amount and timing of future cash flows when determining the impairment loss.
+These estimates are based on assumptions about several factors.
 Details are provided in Note 2.11.